University Policy

 Approval

 Approval for Voluntary Shared Leave (VSL) is not guaranteed.
-Each request is reviewed by the OHR Leave Administration Team on a case‑by‑case basis, considering the qualifying condition, supporting medical documentation, and applicable policy requirements.
+Each request is reviewed by the Leave Administration Team in the Office of Human Resources on a case‑by‑case basis, based on the qualifying condition, supporting medical documentation, and applicable policy requirements.

 VSL may run concurrently with leave taken under the Family and Medical Leave Act (FMLA); however, VSL approval is limited to the medically certified period of incapacity and is not automatically extended to match the full duration of FMLA leave.

-Employees who require additional leave beyond their approved VSL period must request recertification and submit updated medical documentation.
-Continued approval is subject to review and available shared leave balances.
+Employees who require additional leave beyond their approved VSL period must request recertification and provide updated medical documentation.
+Continued approval is subject to review and availability of shared leave.

 Confidentiality